Los Angeles Insurance Bad Faith Attorney

 insurance companies, and nearly 1,500 organizations have been taken off federal

-programs because of their abuse towards the insured individuals.
+programs because of their abuse toward the insured individuals.
 Insurance

 companies that are found to be acting in bad faith may also be forced